schuyler/sim2075/methodology/reference/factor-loadings.md

 - Chain: Factor → Pressure Variable → State → Probability

 **Example**: Pakistan state failure
-- Loads on F_SAS (0.85): Regional stress directly pressures regime stability
+- Loads on F_SAS (0.71): Regional stress correlates with regime instability
-- Loads on F_CLIM (0.4): Climate stress pressures water availability
+- Loads on F_CLIM (0.38): Climate stress correlates with water crisis conditions
-- Loads on F_FIN (0.3): Financial stress pressures fiscal capacity
+- Loads on F_FIN (0.29): Financial stress correlates with fiscal pressure
-- Each loading indicates "this factor shocks a pressure variable relevant to the threshold"
+- Each loading indicates "when this factor is elevated, conditions favor this event"

-**Key difference from Type 1**: For Type 2, think "what factors accelerate pressure accumulation?" not "what factors make the event more likely in isolation?"
+**Key difference from Type 1**: For Type 2, think "what factors correlate with pressure accumulation?" not "what factors make the event more likely in isolation?"

 ### Type 3 (Contingent) Events